pravj/puzzl.arXiv/README.md

 using language’s built-in concurrency support, which performs similar to event based *context aware invocations* like we see on the web platform

-> Although the version on arXiv is not yet latest, I'll update it soon.
+> Customized version of the template [zhiyuanshi/pl-latex-templates](https://github.com/zhiyuanshi/pl-latex-templates)